shoelace-style/shoelace/docs/getting-started/overview.md

 - Their lifespan is limited to that of the framework's ⏳
 - New framework versions can lead to breaking changes, requiring substantial effort to update components 😭

 Web components solve these problems.
-They're [supported by all modern browsers](https://caniuse.com/#feat=custom-elementsv1), they're framework-agnostic, and they're [part of the spec](https://www.webcomponents.org/specs), so we know they'll be supported for many years to come.
+They're [supported by all modern browsers](https://caniuse.com/#feat=custom-elementsv1), they're framework-agnostic, and they're [part of the standard](https://developer.mozilla.org/en-US/docs/Web/Web_Components), so we know they'll be supported for many years to come.

 This is the technology that Shoelace is built on.

+## What Problems Does This Solve?

+Shoelace provides a collection of professionally designed, every day UI components built on a framework-agnostic technology.
+Why spend hundreds of hours or more building a design system from scratch?
+Why make a component library that only works with one framework?

+With Shoelace, you can:

+- Start building things faster (no need to roll your own buttons or inputs)
+- Build multiple apps in different frameworks that all share the same UI
+- Stop worrying about new component libraries when you switch frameworks

+If your organization is looking to build a design system, [Shoelace will save you thousands of dollars](https://medium.com/eightshapes-llc/and-you-thought-buttons-were-easy-26eb5b5c1871).* All the foundational components you need are right here, ready to be customized for your brand.

+Whether you use Shoelace as a starting point for your organization's design system or for a fun personal project, there's no limit to what you can do with it.

+<small>*You're more than welcome to do this, but please [support the project with a sponsorship](https://github.com/sponsors/claviska) to continue its development.</small>

 ## Browser Support